How can you let go of negative thoughts with mindful meditation?

 ‘I now release with ease all old negative beliefs.’

 Be willing and open, and you can begin to feel a loosening of those tenacious negative thoughts.
-Replace them with possibilities and positive reminders:
+Let go of negative thoughts and replace them with possibilities and positive reminders:

 ‘May I feel safe’